xecut-me/xecut-lock/README.md

 ./utils/get_otp.py ./private/key.bin uid
 ```

-For example, to generate a user with uid 1, the command would look like this:
+For example, to generate an OTP key for user with uid 1, the command will look like this:

 ```sh
 ./utils/get_otp.py ./private/key.bin 1
 ```

-The script will output a string in otpauth format:
+The script output is a string in otpauth format:

 ```
 otpauth://totp/1?secret=0000H1111S2222CAAUG6XXKPOBBBBXXXXXI5CQKBP6JXXXX...&issuer=Xecut